The lowdown.

-Although it might seem unusual, having a category for suitable credit cards for tax payments is important.
-Many individuals and businesses need to make payments to the ATO, which charges a fee for using credit cards.
-This guide will help you minimise those fees and understand how to earn points on tax payments using a credit card.
+It may seem unusual having a category for suitable credit cards for tax payments.
+But, many individuals and businesses need to make payments to the Australian Tax Office (ATO), which charges a fee for using credit cards.
+There are means and ways to minimise those fees, so you can earn points on tax payments using a credit card.

 Many rewards and frequent flyer credit cards exclude ATO payments from earning points or only allow points to be earned at a very low rate (often half the rate for standard purchases or less).